Skip to main content

 Deleting an index

-• Create a custom index — the YAML structure for non-OpenTelemetry schemas.
+• Create a custom index: the Create-index form for non-OpenTelemetry schemas.

-• HTTP (NDJSON gateway) — how ingest API keys and the gateway interact with these sources.
+• HTTP endpoint: how ingest API keys and the endpoint interact with these sources.